jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 ## Wrapping Up

-This will be the last post in this series about my COVID-19 tracker and likely the last feature I'll be adding.
+This will be the last post in this series about my COVID-19 Statistics Web App and likely the last feature I'll be adding.
 It's been a fun little project.
 I hope it's been useful for other folks as well.